wdevore/MC6809P/README.md

 ![NVRam Programmer](docs/NVRamProg1.JPG).

 Ignore the *TTGO T-Display* microcontroller in the upper left, it was used for something else.
+Also, some of the Logic analyser probes are still hooked up in the upper right.

+The *grey* wires are the data, the *green* are the address, the *yellow* are the signals to the FPGA and the *white/red/yellow* are the control for the NVRam.